|Nutrition Facts (per serving)|

 - 1 tablespoon turmeric

-In a large non-reactive bowl, combine cucumbers with onions, green peppers, garlic, and salt.
-Let marinate for 3 hours.
+Combine cucumbers with onions, green peppers, garlic, and salt in a large, non-reactive bowl.
+Let sit for 3 hours.

-In a large non-reactive saucepan, mix vinegar with sugar, mustard seeds, celery seeds, cloves, and turmeric.
-Bring to a boil.
+Mix vinegar with sugar, mustard seeds, celery seeds, cloves, and turmeric in a large non-reactive saucepan.
+Bring to a boil over high heat.

 When vinegar mixture returns to the boil, immediately pour it into the jars, leaving 1/4-inch headspace.
 Cover with sterilized lids and rings, screwing them on.